Fien6-t/CO2-nouveaux-quartiers/README.md

 ![image](https://github.com/Fien6-t/CO2-nouveaux-quartiers/assets/152168560/0e332276-6596-46ba-9c27-99fa77073714)

+More information about how the built-environment variables were obtained can be found in the "About" section on the web app (click on the 3 dots on the upper right of the screen and then click on "About").

 Extracting the built-environment variables for a given quartier is, however, not easy.
 It is for this reason that we have developed this app.
 The app lets a user draw the limits of their quartier and computes, based on that drawing, a spatial average of the intersected, geospatial built-environment variables.
 For more flexibility, we added the option of replacing specific geospatial variables by user defined geospatial data that they can upload in a seperate tab.